 The shipped package also comes with a 45RPM adapter for wide-holed LPs, a welcome addition to the product at this price point.

-The record player runs on 12W of power and complies with the ERP energy-saving standard, which means that it will power off automatically after 20 minutes without audio input.
+The record player runs on 12W of power and complies with the ERP energy-saving standard, so it will power off automatically after 20 minutes without audio input.

-If your Anthology does not meet expectations in some way, it would be worth getting a replacement from the retailer first before giving up on the record player altogether.
+If your Anthology does not meet expectations in some way, it would be worth getting a replacement from the retailer first before giving up on this record player altogether.

 Design of the Crosley Anthology